Currently 47% of the internet is non-English speaking (and it’s growing).

 Recap of your options

-Well, you’ve seen the options and hopefully we’ve managed to show you there are solutions to making your website translation easier.
+Well, you’ve seen the options and hopefully we’ve managed to show you there are solutions to making your website translation easier so you can have a multilingual website up and running quickly.

 Let’s do a quick summary: